-By Gail Boushey Published: 2/16/2026 Updated: 2/17/2026
+By Gail Boushey Published: 2/16/2026 Updated: 4/15/2026

 Every program comes with an assumption.

-It's never stated.
 It's never listed in the implementation guide or the training materials or the fidelity checklist.
 But it's there, built into every scripted lesson, every pacing guide, every scope and sequence.

 Programs assume all of that is already there.

 And when it is, programs are extraordinary.
 A skilled teacher with a strong curriculum is a powerful combination.
 The content is clear and sequenced.
 The teacher brings the craft.
-Students don't just encounter the lesson — they learn it.
+Students don't just encounter the lesson, they learn it.

 This assumption can make it feel like the program is failing, or failed.

-This is not an argument against programs.
+I first want to clarify that this isn't an argument against programs.
 Programs matter.
 Systematic, well-sequenced curriculum is valuable.
 The research behind structured literacy, explicit instruction, and coherent scope and sequence is real.
 If your district has invested in a strong program, that investment is worth protecting.

-But here is what every program — no matter how carefully designed — cannot do:
+But here is what every program—no matter how carefully designed—cannot do:

 Only a teacher can do those things.
-And only a teacher who knows the foundations of teaching — who has built real craft in reading a room, responding to students, structuring the small moments that make learning stick — can do them consistently, for every student, across an entire year.
+And only a teacher who knows the foundations of teaching—who has built real craft in reading a room, responding to students, structuring the small moments that make learning stick—can do them consistently, for every student, across an entire year.

 That is not a criticism of programs.
 It is simply the truth of what teaching is.

-There is a body of knowledge that every teacher needs — not knowledge of any particular program or curriculum, but knowledge of teaching itself.
+There is a body of knowledge that every teacher needs.
+Not knowledge of any particular program or curriculum, but knowledge of teaching itself.

 These are the foundations of teaching.
 They are not content-specific.
 They are not program-specific.
 They work in any classroom, with any curriculum, at any grade level.
-A teacher who has built fluency here walks into any program — any mandate, any adoption cycle — and knows what to do.
+A teacher who has built fluency here walks into any program, any mandate, any adoption cycle, and knows what to do.

 Not just what the program says to do next.